Honeywell Aerospace: Legal settlement

 Honeywell's ring laser gyroscope (RLG) system was at the heart of a patent lawsuit regarding the special optical coatings applied to mirrors inside the inertial guidance system.
 In 1990 Litton Industries, who Honeywell had just won a $400,000 settlement from, sued Honeywell for $2 billion.
 The lawsuit was both for patent claims and alleged unfair business practices that led to Honeywell's monopolization of the RLG market.
 Later Litton increased the claim to $6 billion on the basis patent infringement was willful.
 If successful, it would have been the largest patent victory in history.
 However, a jury only ruled in favor for $234 million in damages, which was overruled by a US District Court, saying the patent was unenforceable because it was an obvious combination of pre-existing technologies.

-After 11 years of legal battles from 1990 to 2001, just before going to another round of appeals, the companies agreed to settle for $440 million to end the long dispute Honeywell called "time-consuming and distracting."
+After 11 years of legal battles from 1990 to 2001, just before going to another round of appeals, the companies agreed to settle for $440 million to end the long dispute Honeywell called "time-consuming and distracting".

 Space

-Honeywell Aerospace has been involved in most major space missions and projects.
+Honeywell Aerospace Technologies has been involved in most major space missions and projects.
 Some notable projects include: